nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 5. The individual arguments for the student contact are then passed into `Model#Student()` to create a `Student` object.

+6. The `AddStudentCommand#execute()` is then called upon to add the student into TutorAid.
+This in turn calls on `ModelManager#addStudent()` and `StudentBook#addStudent()` to store the details of the new student contact in memory.

-6. Lastly, the `AddStudentCommand#execute()` is called upon to add the student into TutorAid, which returns a `CommandResult` object to notify the user that the student has been successfully added.
-The student details are then stored in `tutorAidStudents.json`.
+7. Lastly, a `CommandResult` object is returned to notify the user that the student has been successfully added.

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
 If the student object created appears to be a duplicate of an existing contact (a contact is said to be a duplicate if